Reversal theory: Reversals

-The primary emphasis of reversal theory lies in the concept of reversals – by "triggering" a reversal between states, we can change the meaning attributed to the situation.
-E.g., what seemed serious before, can suddenly feel exciting with the right change in situation or mindset.
-Reversals can be created by changing a situation, reframing it, role-playing, or using specific symbols or props that invoke a specific state (e.g., a toy can help trigger the Playful state; the image of a traffic sign may invoke the Conforming state).
+The primary emphasis of reversal theory lies in the concept of reversals.
+By triggering a reversal between states, we can change the meaning attributed to a situation.
+For example, a situation that seemed scary before can become exciting with a change of state and vice versa.
+Reversals can be triggered by changing the situation, reframing it, role-playing, or using specific symbols or props that invoke a specific state (e.g., a toy can help trigger the playful state; the image of a traffic sign may invoke the conforming state).

-Reversals can occur as a result of frustration, or by the passing of time (called satiation).
+Reversals can occur as a result of frustration, or with the passing of time.

-Reversal theory links the motivational states above to emotion by proposing that if one is in a state and things are going well, positive emotions result; if the needs of the state are not fulfilled, negative emotions result.

-Synergy

-Cognitive synergy is what happens when one experiences opposite qualities attached to the same thing at the same time.
-Examples would include works of art, metaphors, jokes, toys, and so on.
-Thus, a representational painting is both a three-dimensional scene and a flat canvas with paint on it.
-Being aware of both these aspects is what gives it a special synergic quality in experience.
-But reversal theory offers an interesting perspective on the phenomenon: When perceived in the serious (telic) state synergies tend to be a nuisance, while in the playful (paratelic) state they are usually intriguing and fun.